Distributed Estimation and Inference for Semi-parametric Binary Response Models: Theoretical Results of the High-dimensional multi-round SMSE

-The proof of Theorem \ref{thm:tstep-hd} is given in Section \ref{sec:pf-hd}.
-The $\delta_{m,t}$ in Theorem \ref{thm:tstep-hd} denotes the upper bound on the $\ell_2$-error of $\hbe^{(t)}$, which contains two terms.
-The first term $\sqrt{s}\left(\log p/n\right)^{\alpha/(2\alpha+1)}$ is the best rate our method can achieve and the second term comes from the error of the initial estimator.
-As long as $r_m = o(1)$, the second term decreases exponentially as $t$ increases, which implies that $\hbe^{(t)}$ achieves the optimal rate after at most $O(\log n)$ iterations.
+The first term $\sqrt{s}\left(\log p/n\right)^{\alpha/(2\alpha+1)}$ is the best rate our method can achieve, and the second term comes from the error of the initial estimator.
+As long as $r_m = o(1)$, the second term decreases exponentially as $t$ increases, which implies that $\hbe^{(t)}$ converges after at most $O(\log n)$ iterations.
 Concretely, the number of required iterations is

 which is larger than that in the low-dimensional case.
-Under the Assumption \ref{B2} and the assumption $m>n^{c}$ in Theorem \ref{thm:normality}, it's easy to see that \eqref{eq:iterations-hd} can be upper bounded by a finite number.
+Under the Assumption \ref{B2}, it's easy to see that \eqref{eq:iterations-hd} can be upper bounded by a finite number.

-The condition $r_m = o(1)$ can be ensured by choosing a kernel function with order higher than a constant certain $\alpha_0$.
+The condition $r_m = o(1)$ can be ensured by choosing a kernel function with order higher than a certain constant $\alpha_0$.
 See Remark \ref{rmk:alpha0} for explanation.